 BJP announces two more lists of contestants for Jharkhand

-The BJP announced two lists of 16 candidates on Thursday for the coming Jharkhand assembly elections taking the total number of its declared contestants to 69.
+The BJP announced two lists of 16 candidates on Thursday for the forthcoming Jharkhand assembly elections, taking the total number of its declared contestants to 69.
 The two lists contained the names of a single candidate Vinod Singh from Hussainabad and the other list had 15 names.

 Sengupta has been nominated from Nirsa seat, while Dhan has been allotted Mandar(ST) constituency.
 Both of them joined the BJP some months ago.
 BJP has re-nominated Speaker Dinesh Oraon from Sisai (ST) seat, while the state Land and Revenue Minister Amar Kumar Bauri, who was one of the six JVM-P MLAs merged with the BJP in 2015, will contest from Chandankiyari(SC) seat.